Vamshi-Nallaguntla/PhonemeDF/README.md

 ## How to Use and Cite

-The dataset and citation details will be shared here once our paper is accepted.
+The dataset, code and citation details will be shared here once our paper is accepted.
 Stay tuned for the official release!

 ---